PLA vs ABS vs PETG: A Comparison of 3D Printing Filaments

 • Limited Durability: As we’ve seen, PLA is a brittle material that consequently has little impact resistance.
 That property, paired with low heat temperature resistance and chemical resistance, make for a material that has limited durability and can break or degrade easily.

-• Temperature Sensitivity: PLA has a low glass transition temperature, typically around 60-65°C. This means that printed parts made from PLA can soften or deform when exposed to temperatures in that range.
+• Temperature Sensitivity: PLA has a low glass transition temperature, around 60-65°C. This means that printed parts made from PLA can soften or deform when exposed to temperatures in that range.
 This limits PLA to applications that do not involve exposure to heat, such as outdoor use or parts for electronic devices that generate heat.

 • Lower Chemical Resistance: Compared to other filaments, PLA has lower resistance to certain chemicals, such as acetone and other solvents.
 In many cases, PLA can actually start to dissolve when exposed to certain chemicals, like ethyl acetate.
 This can limit its viability for applications where the printed part may come into contact with chemicals or need to withstand exposure to solvents.